 My search did not return expected results.
 Why?

-Blob returns search results from its index files, so incomplete search results are usually due to stale or inaccessible index files.
+Knit returns search results from its index files, so incomplete search results are usually due to stale or inaccessible index files.
 Check the following:

 - Index files may be stale: If you set a Data Source to be checked for content updates manually or very infrequently, the index files may be stale.
-You can either set them to be incrementally re-indexed automatically, or manually check for content updates – see “Blob does not show me new or modified content or still shows me deleted content.
+You can either set them to be incrementally re-indexed automatically, or manually check for content updates – see “Knit does not show me new or modified content or still shows me deleted content.
 How do I fix this?”.

 - Index files may be inaccessible: In rare cases, the index files may be up to date but are temporarily inaccessible because too many applications are trying to access them or because your anti-virus software has locked them.
 In most cases, re-running the search should fix this problem.

-- For complex searches, you may be issuing an incorrect search: Blob allows you to issue arbitrarily complex searches where multiple search criteria are combined together using “AND” and “OR” operators.
+- For complex searches, you may be issuing an incorrect search: Knit allows you to issue arbitrarily complex searches where multiple search criteria are combined together using “AND” and “OR” operators.
 If you issue a complex search with both operators, you may actually be searching for something other than what you expect.
 Try a simpler search to see if that finds your content.

 - You may be using an unsupported content based search: Searching for documents based on their contents is only supported for files that are on your local hard disk (C:\, D:\…), and this requires Windows Search to be enabled.
 You may not see cloud based files in your search results if you are searching exclusively on their content.
 See “Is content based searching supported?”.

 I get strange “Unhandled Exception” errors and Knit crashes.
 How can I resolve them?